-Modifying existing MANET routing protocols to promote lower transmission power levels in order to increase network capacity and potentially higher throughput seen by applications is not a trivial nor viable solution.
+Existing routing protocols discussed in the mobile ad hoc networks (MANET) working group of the IETF [8] are designed to discover routes using flooding techniques at common-range maximum transmission power.
+These protocols are optimized to minimize the number of hops between source-destination pairs.
+Such a design philosophy favors connectivity to the potential detriment of potential power-savings and available capacity.
+Modifying existing MANET routing protocols to promote lower transmission power levels in order to increase network capacity and potentially higher throughput seen by applications, is not a trivial nor viable solution [3].
 For example, lowering the common transmission power forces MANET routing protocols to generate a prohibitive amount of signaling overhead to maintain routes in the presence of node mobility.
-Similarly, it is not possible to reduce the common transmission power to any value.
-There is a minimum transmission power beyond which nodes may become disconnected from other nodes in the network.
-Because of these characteristics, MANET routing protocols do not provide a suitable foundation for capacity-aware and power-aware routing in emerging wireless ad hoc networks.
+Similarly, there is a minimum transmission power beyond which nodes may become disconnected from other nodes in the network.
+Because of these characteristics MANET routing protocols do not provide a suitable foundation for capacity-aware and power-aware routing in emerging wireless ad-hoc networks.

-The main contribution of this paper is that it confirms the need to study, design, implement, and analyze new routing protocols based on variable-range transmission approaches that can exploit the theoretical power savings and improved capacity indicated by the results presented in this paper.
-The structure of this paper is as follows: Section 2 studies the impact of power control on the physical layer.
-In Section 3, we extend our analysis to the network layer and consider mobility.
-In particular, we investigate and model the signaling overhead of a common-range transmissionbased routing protocol considering both route discovery and route maintenance.
-In Section 4, we present numerical examples to further analyze the models derived in Sections 2 and 3.
-Section 5 discusses our results and their implication on the design of future protocols for wireless ad hoc networks.
-Finally, we present related work in Section 6 and some concluding remarks in Section 7.
+The main contribution of this paper is that it confirms the need to study, design, implement and analyze new routing protocols based on variable-range transmission approaches that can exploit the theoretical power savings and improved capacity indicated by the results presented in this paper.
+The structure of this paper is as follows.
+Section II studies the impact of power control on the physical layer.
+In Section III, we extend our analysis to the network layer and consider mobility.
+In particular, we investigate and model the signaling overhead of a common-range transmission based routing protocol considering both route discovery and route maintenance.
+In Section IV, we present numerical examples to further analyze the models derived in Sections II and III.
+Section V discuses our results and their implication on the design of future protocols for wireless ad hoc networks.
+Finally, we present related work in Section VI and some concluding remarks in Section VII

-2 PHYSICAL CONNECTIVITY
+II.
+PHYSICAL CONNECTIVITY